 Besides, when you click on the tool, the effect is applied to the image and the program offers to choose the preset or adjust it manually.
 More logical tools are located in the Develop tab, but there are only 5 of them.
 If you want to use other ones, you are to move to the tabs above the tools.

 It is possible to get used to it, but still, it is not convenient.
 The last thing that I don’t actually like is the fact that all the changes are applied with a short lag (and it’s not because of my computer).

 Photographers use the Curves tool to correct the hues and contrast in the images.
 Having applied it, you adjust the tone of the whole photo, improve shadows and highlights.

-In Lightroom editing software, the curves are the simplified version of Photoshop curves.
+When editing in Lightroom, curves are the simplified version of Photoshop curves.
 They work only in RGB color channels and don’t have additional options apart from classic curve features.

 In Affinity Photo, the Curves is a more professional tool.
-You may work in RGB, CMYK and LAB color channels.
-Indicate one color channel which the correction should be applied to, including alpha layer channel.
+You may work in RGB, CMYK, and LAB color channels.
+Indicate one color channel to which the correction should be applied, including the alpha layer channel.
 Wizard (default selection) applies the setting to all the channels.

 You may adjust the minimum and maximum input.
 It’s suitable for 32-bit files with tone values falling outside the range.
 They may be also used to apply an accurate adjustment of the tone range in 8-bit and 16-bit files.

 HSL is a tool panel that allows working with colors.
 The name is an abbreviation of three words ‒ Hue, Saturation, and Luminance.